confluentinc/ksql/docs/concepts.md

   .bin/ksql-node --properties-file ksql.properties --query-file=foo/bar.sql
   ```
 - This mode is ideal for streaming-ETL application deployment, for example, you can version-control your queries as code.
-- All engines share the work, for example, instances of the same KStreams app.
+- All engines share the work, for example, instances of the same KSQL app.
 You can scale up or down without restarting.

 ## Embedded mode
 In embedded mode, you can write KSQL code inside of your streams Java app, using the KSQL context object inside of your application.
 The KSQL code will run inside the individual application instances.
 For more information, see [this example](/ksql-examples/src/main/java/io/confluent/ksql/embedded/EmbeddedKsql.java).